-Give players a challenge or task, for

-example a move to perform or the number of times they can juggle the ball.
+Give players a challenge or task, for example a move to perform or the number of times they can juggle the ball.
 Let the players demonstrate their best skill or trick.
-Decrease the tempo as the session comes to an end.
+Decrease the tempo as the session ends.

 RTP Waivers